giuliabernardinieco/speciesrichness-revosim/README.md

-# :microbe: REvoSim to study the relationship between species richness and environemnt
+# :microbe: REvoSim to study the relationship between species richness and enviroment

 This file contains instructions on: